-In this shot you can see the beautiful old green-tiled fireplace behind her:
+In this shot you can see the beautiful old green-tiled fireplace behind Lucy (Bullock):

 Peter Gallagher played Peter Callaghan, which was a small but memorable role.
 He went on to become the patriarch of the Cohen family on “The O.C.” and is now Jane Fonda’s boyfriend on “Grace and Frankie.”
 (BTW, you can see what that fabulous beach house looks like in real life here.)

-The working title for the film was “Coma Guy,” which cracks me up.
+The working title for the film was “Coma Guy.”
+Can you imagine?
+Makes me laugh.